What Is The Difference Between Flakiness Index And Elongation Index

 In contrast, the flakiness index is a measure of the thickness of aggregate particles, calculated by dividing the thickness of the thinnest particle axis by the thickness of the thickest particle axis.
 Therefore, the elongation index reflects the shape of the particles and the flakiness index reflects the thickness of the particles, making them two distinct but related measures of aggregate particle characteristics.

-ALSO READ: Difference Between Pa6 And Pa66
+ALSO READ: What Is The Difference Between Calcitonin And Parathyroid Hormone

 How do we measure flakiness and elongation